Significance

 Importance To Berry Global and our Stakeholders

-An efficient waste management program underscores our dedication to environmental stewardship, regulatory compliance, and responsible growth.
-By implementing robust waste management strategies, we help effectively reduce our environmental impact and further our reputation as a responsible industry leader.
+Our sophisticated waste management program demonstrates our unwavering commitment to environmental leadership, regulatory performance, and sustainable growth.
+By implementing science-based waste reduction strategies, we minimize environmental impacts while enhancing our reputation as an industry sustainability pioneer.

 Our Approach